scalar-labs/scalardl/docs/getting-started.md

 ## Register the certificate

 Next, let's register your certificate to Scalar DL Ledger.
-The registered certificate will allow you to register and execute contracts and will also be used for Byzantine fault detection of the data stored in Scalar DL.
+The registered certificate will allow you to register and execute contracts and will also be used for detecting Byzantine faults in databases.

 This time, let's use a simple tool to register your certificate as follows.